 If it’s winter weather, fear not!
-Your guests can enjoy ice skating on Market Square, indoor rock climbing at RiverSports Outfitters, try their hand at Craft Axe Throwing, hit up a class at Renegade Yoga, or enjoy some basement bowling at Maple Hall!
+Your guests can enjoy ice skating on Market Square, indoor rock climbing at RiverSports Outfitters, try their hand at Craft Axe Throwing, or enjoy some basement bowling at Maple Hall!

 Have your visitors lived in Knoxville before?
 Well, trust us when we say – she’s changed!
 Let them enjoy their favorite spots, of course, but make sure to highlight some of Knoxville’s up and coming areas.
 Explore all Sevier Ave has to offer in South Knoxville or be reintroduced to Happy Holler in North Knoxville.
 With breweries, thrift stores, a movie theater, and more – your visitors may be surprised to see how their lil Scruffy City has transformed!

 Finally, make sure you’re following us at New2Knox on Instagram.
 We keep you up-to-date on events around town and the coolest businesses to check out.
 Whatever you decide to do, we know you’ll have an amazing time with your people in East Tennessee!
 Honestly, how could you not?😉